adityav31121999/adityav31121999/README.md

 - 👀 I’m interested in working on my ideas and I enjoy it.
 A lot of my ideas are on drawing borad and are only conceptualized.
 - 🌱 I’m currently learning various new topics related to technology, coding and various fields that I find interesting.
 I'm a math enthusiast and and have done some of my works in number theory.
 - 💞️ I’m not much into collaboration.
 I like to do things on my own.
 But, you can modify my work and use it.
-- 📫 If you want to reach me, use my email adityav31121999@gmail.com.
-My alternate mail account is adityav31121999@mail.com, and preferable is Gmail one.
+- 📫 If you want to reach me, here is my email adityav31121999@zohomail.in.

 - My ongoing projects 🧑‍💻 are:
-  - Divided Context Architecture (DCA) for Long Context LLMs
+  - Divided Context Architecture (DCA) for Long Context LLMs and gLLM (DCA Implementation)
   - tokeniser (bpe)
-  - gLLM (DCA Implementation)
   - ViT-CC
   - MonoNN

+- In concepts:
   - Morphers

 - IMP: